OpenTermsArchive/GenAI-versions/README.md

-# Versions of terms from the *GenAI* collection
+# Versions of terms from the *GenAI Contrib* collection

-The terms in this collection are tracked by [The Sciences Po Law School Clinic](https://www.sciencespo.fr/ecole-de-droit/en/content/clinic.html) using [Open Terms Archive](https://opentermsarchive.org).
+The terms in this collection are tracked using [Open Terms Archive](https://opentermsarchive.org).

 ## Usage